drscico73/Manuscript/README.md

 ## Overview

+These scripts process mapped pooled sequencing results to compute window allele frequency for marker SNPs.
+Marker SNPs were defined as SNPs that had a private allele for one parental line (either OregonR, Samarkand, or Helsinki) while the other lines shared the same alternate allele.

+These scripts:

+1. Call variants using bcftools pileup for all CRAM files
+2. Merge all the input BCFs.
+3. Filter the merged BCF to keep only high-confidence SNPs in non-repeat regions and delete boundary SNPs around INDELs
+4. Make a merged inbred line file
+5. Make a catalogue of marker SNPs for each inbred line
+6. Filter the merged sample and inbred line files for marker SNPs
+7. Compute window coordinates to be used for estimating window allele frequencies
+8. Compute window allele frequencies

 ## Required Inputs

 * Aligned sequence data for sample and inbred lines as CRAM files
 * _Drosophila melanogaster_ reference genome (dmel6.03)
 * norepeats.bed containing non-repeat regions

+## Variant calling, Merging and Filtering

+Variant calling is done using __*pileup.sh*__ using `bcftools pileup`.
+It also needs helper scripts __*info2fmt.awk*__, __*reampq.awk*__, and __*flag-short.awk*__.

+Variant calling is done for all the CRAM files present in the input folder.
+The resultant BCFs are stored in BCF directory.
+All the BCF files are then merged using `bcftools merge`, and __*post-merging.awk*__ is used to perform post-merging processing.
+This adds additional information to the merged samples, including FORMAT/AF (observed allele frequencies), FORMAT/XF (expected allele frequencies, and FORMAT/SAD (sum of allelic depths), along with INFO/NUMALT. post-merging.awk also converts an alternate allele (one of all alternate alleles at multiallelic sites) to the reference if the reference allele is absent from all samples.
+For more details, go to: [SNP calling pipline](https://zenodo.org/records/21506978).

+The merged file is then filtered according to the following parameters using bcftools filter:
+1. TYPE=\"snp\": Ensuring that we only have SNPs
+2. -T norepeats.bed: Removing repeat regions
+3. -g 5: Removing SNPs within 5 bp of INDELs
+4. NFO/DP > $((avg_depth / 2)) & INFO/DP < $((avg_depth * 2)): Removing positions with coverage depth more than 2 * average_depth or less than 1/2 * average_depth

+The filtered VCF file is then normalised.

+The normalised file is then used to generate marker_flt.vcf.gz, which has only the inbred lines.

+This script generates two outputs:
+1. mpileup_flt.vcf.gz: Merged sample and inbred lines VCF file filtered and normalised.
+2. marker_flt.vcfgz: Merged inbred lines VCF file filtered and normalised

+## Identifying marker SNPs

+Marker SNPs are identified using process_mark.R.
+It needs marker.vcf.gz as the input and will produce a .txt file with the position and allelic configuration of the marker SNPs.
+One marker SNP catalogue for each line is generated.
+Marker SNPs are defined as SNPs that are fixed for reference {0} or alternate {1} in one line and are fixed for the other allele in the other two lines.

+The three outputs are:
+1. ore_marker_file.txt
+2. sam_marker_file.txt
+3. hel_marker_file.txt

+## Filtering for marker SNPs and samples

+The outputs from merging_sample_markers.sh are filtered for marker SNPs, and sample-specific VCF files are generated.
+The VCF files are annotated with an additional field that acts as a key to match the records from our marker catalogues.
+This is done using `bcftools annotate`.
+Filtering is by matching the position and the SNP identity using `bcftools view`.
+The VCF files are filtered for markers of each inbred line, thus generating 6 VCF files.

+The filtered VCF files are then filtered again for samples and corresponding inbred lines to make sample-specific merged marker and pileup files.
+The resultant outputs are then used as inputs for calculating window allele frequencies.

+The outputs are:

+1. hel_ho_mpileup.vcf.gz: Merged sample and inbred line BCFs for sample HO-OH having marker SNPs of Helsinki.
+2. hel_hs_mpileup.vcf.gz: Merged sample and inbred line BCFs for sample HS-SH having markers SNPs of Helsinki.
+3. sam_hs_mpileup.vcf.gz: Merged sample and inbred line BCFs for sample HS-SH having markers SNPs of Samarkand.
+4. sam_so_mpileup.vcf.gz: Merged sample and inbred line BCFs for sample SO-OS having markers SNPs of Samarkand.
+5. ore_so_mpileup.vcf.gz: Merged sample and inbred line BCFs for sample SO-OS having markers SNPs of OregonR.
+6. ore_ho_mpileup.vcf.gz: Merged sample and inbred line BCFs for sample HO-OH having markers SNPs of OregonR.

+1. hel_ho_markers.vcf.gz: Merged inbred line BCFs for sample HO-OH having marker SNPs of Helsinki.
+2. hel_hs_markers.vcf.gz: Merged inbred line BCFs for sample HS-SH having markers SNPs of Helsinki.
+3. sam_hs_markers.vcf.gz: Merged inbred line BCFs for sample HS-SH having markers SNPs of Samarkand.
+4. sam_so_markers.vcf.gz: Merged inbred line BCFs for sample SO-OS having markers SNPs of Samarkand.
+5. ore_so_markers.vcf.gz: Merged inbred line BCFs for sample SO-OS having markers SNPs of OregonR.
+6. ore_ho_markers.vcf.gz: Merged inbred line BCFs for sample HO-OH having markers SNPs of OregonR.

+## Computing coordinates for windows

+OregonR had the least number of markers.
+The window coordinates were thus computed using it.
+To compute the windows in which approximately 500 OregonR marker SNPs were present haploFreq.R ran: `haploFreq.R -i ore_so_mpileup.vcf.gz -m ore_so_markers.vcf.gz -o out_500.rds`.

+The windows were made continuous using cont_nt_pos.R, and the output window_details.rds was used for subsequent analysis.

+## Window allele frequency estimation

+This is done using predef_win_haploFreq.R.
+The syntax is as follows: `predef_win_haploFreq.R -i <samples.vcf> -m <markers.vcf> -o <out.rds> -p <pre_win.rds>`

+This generates 6 outputs.
+One for each sample:

+1. hel_ho_out_500.rds
+2. ore_ho_out_500.rds
+3. hel_hs_out_500.rds
+4. sam_hs_out_500.rds
+5. ore_so_out_500.rds
+6. sam_so_out_500.rds

 -----